dotnet/docs/docs/csharp/language-reference/operators/type-testing-and-conversion-operators.md

 ## is operator

-The `is` operator checks if a runtime type of an expression result is compatible with a given type.
+The `is` operator checks if the runtime type of an expression result is compatible with a given type.
 Starting with C# 7.0, the `is` operator also tests an expression result against a pattern.

 The expression with the type-testing `is` operator has the following form